koelslaw/elastic-curriculum-engineer/notes/README.md

   #action.destructive_requires_name: true

   ```

-Now that we have elasticsearch installed and configured lets go ahead and start elasticsearch `sudo systemctl start elasticsearch`.
+Now that we have Elasticsearch installed and configured, lets go ahead and start Elasticsearch, `sudo systemctl start elasticsearch`.

 #### Kibana
-Last but not least on our aws instance is kibana.
+Last but not least on our AWS instance is Kibana.
 Just like the rest there is a configuration file.
 To edit the configuration file, use `sudo vi /etc/kibana/kibana.yml`.
 This machine does not reside on the same network as the students.
-When building we have 2 options here.
-We can bind it to a specific IP address or 0.0.0.0.
+When building we have two options here.
+  - We can bind it to a specific IP address
+  - 0.0.0.0.

 For production binding it to a specific address is best.
-These instances are temporary so we can not worry about what IP it decides to use.
-This can be accomplished with changing the `server.host:` to ` "0.0.0.0"` instead of localhost.
+These instances are temporary so we do not need to worry about what IP it decides to use.
+This can be accomplished by changing the `server.host:` to ` "0.0.0.0"` instead of localhost.

   - Example of our full config file: